 Digital technology plays a key role in education.
 However, 50% of the world population does not yet have access to the internet, and many people lack the necessary skills to manage these digital devices.
 This factor results in the digital divide in education continuing to widen.

-Ken Hu said: “We believe that everyone, wherever they are, has the right to education and equal opportunities that it offers.
+Ken Hu said: “We believe that everyone, regardless of where they are, has the right to education and equal opportunities that it offers.
 As a technology company, Huawei intends to support connectivity, applications and skills, focusing on two important areas, connecting schools and developing digital skills respectively. ''

 As for the development of digital skills, Huawei intends to train vulnerable groups in remote areas, especially women students, through projects such as DigiTruck, in a program called 'Skills on Wheels'.
 Since the launch of DigiTruck in Kenya at the end of last year, it has been possible to train more than 1.500 young adults and teachers in rural areas.
 Huawei expects to replicate the program in France, the Philippines as well as other countries in the next two years.
 Olivier Vanden Eynde, CEO of Close the Gap, DigiTruck's main partner, said that '' All mobile classrooms powered by solar energy and with access to wireless broadband can reach even the most remote communities.